RediSearch/RediSearch/docs/docs/query/range.md

 description: Numeric range queries
 ---

-A range query on a numeric field returns you the values that are within a given start and end value:
+A range query on a numeric field returns you the values that are in between a given start and end value:

 ```
 FT.SEARCH index "@field:[start end]"